 An image of that once proud stern standing, glistening propellers dripping high above a black sea, hanging poised before the final plunge….
 The flurry and then the agonies of freezing and drowning, dying in crowds, or dying alone, or as couples.
 Isadore and Rosalie Straus, an elderly, wealthy, long-married couple choosing to stay together, unmoved by the illusions of those around them calling out, “See you in New York my dear!”
 As they separated at the rail.

-These people are as if they were characters in a myth themselves.
-Everyone has a life, and then loses it somehow, and sometime.
+These people are characters in a myth.
+Everyone has a life and then loses it somehow and sometime.
 Theirs just seem to mean something more.
-They are trapped in the Enormity of that moment and in the significance we have looked for, and pondered after, and are still trying to weave together, line by line, looking to see how their moment somehow prefigured wider portents.
-How their errors, their tragedies, their lives and deaths could hold for us an image with some meaning, some significance, if but we could only hold it in our mind’s eye and have it settle in and leave its mark.
+They are trapped in the Enormity of that moment and in the significance we have looked for and pondered after and are still trying to weave together.
+Line by line, looking to see how their moment somehow prefigured wider portents.
+How their errors, their tragedies, their lives and deaths could hold for us an image with some meaning, some significance.
+If but we could only hold it in our mind’s eye and have it settle in and leave its mark.

-They stood by while over a thousand perished that could have lived to see that dawn from her stout decks a few hours later, instead of floating, their blank eyes unable to take in the bright sunlight; or sinking out of sight, to dissolve their bones and leave their boots in pairs across the bottom as if in a procession leading towards that final resting place of a vanquished Titan.
+They stood by while over a thousand perished that could have lived to see that dawn from her stout decks.
+Instead of floating.
+Blank eyes unable to take in the bright sunlight.
+Or, sinking out of sight, to dissolve their bones and leave their boots in pairs across the bottom as if in a procession leading towards that final resting place of a vanquished Titan.

-There is one enormous gap between where we are now and the Titanic.
-The Titanic had lifeboats.
-The Titanic’s survivors had a place to go.
-The same world that sent the Titanic off to find its end was still there to accept them back.
+There is one enormous gap between them and us.
+Titanic had lifeboats.
+Titanic’s survivors had a place to go.
+The same world that sent Titanic off to find its end was still there to accept them back.
 The disaster brought shame to a few, grief to many, and to the families of her dead crew members a bill for their lost uniforms from the White Star Line.

 Titanic was a turning point.
 Titanic was the first tremor, for all its size, barely felt as the world that brought her forth continued in its own mad rush, a hurry to meet its end.
 Two years later that world was torn asunder.
 The ensuing century filled with shocks that have repeatedly surprised us at how far it could all go.

-This Spring, its lack of ice more of note than icebergs, we are poised.
+This Spring; its lack of ice more of note than icebergs; we are poised.
 We’ve felt the distant shocks.
 We’ve wondered at the signs that things are not as they were.
 We are still, many of us, especially those of us with the time and the comfort to be sitting here reading or writing… Cozy in our bunks or smiling in the afterglow of a banquet, looking forward to another tomorrow.
-How could that distant shudder, even that imperceptible but growing tilt of the deck under our feet, be more significant to us than all the Titanic’s glory still shining brightly all around us?
+How could that distant shudder; even that imperceptible but growing tilt of the deck under our feet; be more significant to us than all Titanic’s glory still shining brightly all around us?
 Surely we can just turn over and go back to sleep.
 The bed is warm.
 The night is frightfully cold!

 The glory of the Titans encompasses us.
-Their price, the price they demand of us to bask in that glory, does come due.
-Their glory appears to shelter us, but it is no more than a coffin waiting to entomb us.
+Their price, the price they demand of us to bask in that glory, come due.
+Their glory appears to shelter us; but it is no more than a coffin.